decentdao/decent-interface/docker/README.md

 ### Setup

-You are gonna need to retreive a free Alchemy api key from https://www.alchemy.com/.
+You'll need to a free Alchemy API key for a Goerli project from https://www.alchemy.com/.

 Once obtained, create a `.env.local` file in `docker/blockchain/` directory.
 Add your Alchemy api key to the env variable `ALCHEMY_API_KEY`. see https://hardhat.org/hardhat-network/docs/guides/forking-other-networks.